lwfcoin/LWF-Community-Tools/README.md

 ## When will the Repo's be added

-Each month, the newest tools will be included in a monthly Github bounty programme for issues or pull requests on the main LWF repository.
-Bounties will be awarded based on impact of the pull/issue logged/bug identified, new tools, upgrades to existing tools, api wrappers and documentation.
+Tools will be updated each week.
+Every month, new tools will be included in a monthly bounty programme (details to be provided in due course).
+Bounties will be awarded based on impact of the pull requests, Issues logged, bugs found, new tools, upgrades to existing tools, api wrappers and documentation updates.

 ## Community Repo's